|Jesus Spiritual Teacher or Social Revolutionary|

-Talk by Fr.
-Peter McVerry S.J.
+by Fr.
+Peter McVerry, sj.

 Who were these people that followed Jesus to hear what he had to say?
-Few of them were rich; the rich lived in the cities and there is no record of Jesus ever going into the cities to preach, except once, he went to Jerusalem and we know what happened to him there!
-No, Jesus preached in the towns, villages and countryside of Galilee, which is where the poor, ordinary people lived, people who struggled to feed their families, to pay their taxes.
+Few of them were rich; the rich lived in the cities and there is no record of Jesus ever going into the cities to preach; except once, he went to Jerusalem and we know what happened to him there!
+No, Jesus preached in the towns, villages and countryside of Galilee, which is where the poor, ordinary people lived, people who struggled to feed their families, to pay their taxes – the nobodies of his society.
 Some of them were destitute, surviving by begging, and despised by the righteous in society.
-No, the people who followed Jesus, the people he preached to, were ordinary, poor people.
+The people who followed Jesus, the people he preached to, were, for the most part, ordinary, poor people.
 After all he stated very clearly at the beginning of his ministry that he had come “to bring the Good News to the Poor.”
-Who were these ‘Poor’ that Jesus referred to?
-Were they, as we sometimes hear, the materially rich but ‘spiritually poor’?
+Who were these ‘poor’ that Jesus referred to?
+Were they, as we sometimes hear today, the ‘spiritually poor’?

 Who is God?

-The fundamental revelation which Jesus came to bring, and which caused such conflict, then as now, was the question of God, “Who is God?”
+The fundamental revelation which Jesus came to bring, and which caused such conflict, then as now, was the question of God: “Who is God?”

 A God of the Law

-For the religious authorities, God is a God of the Law.
-God desires, above all else, that the people of God should obey the Law.
-And they had good theological justification for this understanding of God.
-God had heard the cries of the peoples enslaved in Egypt, they had called on God to rescue them from oppression by the Pharaoh.
+The religious authorities had good justification for this understanding of God.
+Their faith told them that God had heard the cries of the people enslaved in Egypt, they had called on God to rescue them from their oppression by the Pharaoh.
 And God heard their cries and sent Moses to lead them out of Egypt.
-And God made a covenant with the people by which God promised to protect them always, to lead them into the promised land; but they, on their part, must obey the laws which God was giving them through Moses.
-These laws instructed them how to live in right relationship with God and with each other: God would be their God and they were to live in justice and peace with each other.
-When Israel was invaded by foreign armies, and the people led off again in slavery and scattered to the far corners of the world, the people of God understood that this had happened because they had been unfaithful to the laws of the Covenant.
-Failure to keep the laws, as given by God, meant that the people of God had torn up the Covenant and God would therefore abandon them.
+And God made a covenant with the people: on God’s part, God promised to protect them always and to lead them into the promised land; but on their part, they must obey the laws which God was giving them through Moses.
+These laws instructed them how to live in right relationship with God and with each other: God would be their God and they were to live in justice and peace with each other according to the Law of the Covenant.
+When Israel was invaded by foreign armies, and the people led off again into exile, they understood that this had happened because they had been unfaithful to the laws of the Covenant.
+Failure to keep the laws, as given by God, meant that the people of God would have torn up the Covenant and God might therefore abandon them.
 So the focus of all religious instruction was the Law, the meaning of the Law, the details of the Law.
 God’s passion was the observance of the Law.
 If the people failed to keep the Law of God, then dire consequences could be expected to follow.

-A God of compassion
+A God of Compassion

 And Jesus proclaimed a different God, a God of compassion.

 How do you preach a God of the Law?
-Why, you get scholars to study the Law, and examine all the different occasions to which the Law might apply, and then you tell people what they are supposed to do.
+Why, you get scholars to study the Law, and examine all the different situations in which the Law might apply, and then you tell people what they are supposed to do.
 You can preach the God of the Law from an ivory tower, surrounded by your learned books.
+Any resemblance to the Roman Catholic Church is purely intentional!

 But you cannot preach the God of compassion in that way.
 To reveal the God of compassion, you have to be the compassion of God.
 You cannot just preach the God of compassion from a pulpit.
 You can only preach the God of compassion if you are immersed in the poverty and suffering, the homelessness and hopelessness of people around you.
 It is that real poverty and suffering, homelessness and hopelessness that the God of compassion addresses.
 And so to understand the revelation of Jesus, that God is compassion, we cannot disconnect Jesus from the society into which Jesus was born, and in which he lived and died.
 We have to look at the suffering of the people of that time, and the economic, social and political conditions which caused that suffering, just as we have to do today, if we are to preach a God of compassion.
 Perhaps we have disconnected Jesus from the real, concrete suffering of the people of his time, because it challenges us, even threatens us.